summary

 4. Medusa’s Appearance Changed Throughout the Centuries

 There are many different versions of Medusa’s tale, from Archaic Greece to Late Antiquity.
-These different versions did not only record different storylines but also offered varying descriptions of Medusa’s appearance.
+These different versions not only record different storylines but also offer varying descriptions of Medusa’s appearance.

 The Library of Apollodorus was written in the 2nd century CE and is considered one of the canonical versions of Medusa’s story.
 Apollodorus wrote that the Gorgons had “the scales of dragons tusks like swine’s and golden wings by which they flew”.

-For centuries, Medusa’s head would be represented as unnaturally large and round bringing to mind Pindar’s Pythian Ode 12, where the Greek poet spoke of the fair cheeked Medusa.”
-A classic depiction of this comes from the temple of Artemis in Corfu dating to the 6th century BCE (see image above).
+For centuries, Medusa’s head would be represented as unnaturally large and round, bringing to mind Pindar’s Pythian Ode 12, where the Greek poet spoke of the “fair cheeked Medusa.”
+A classic depiction of Medusa is seen at the temple of Artemis in Corfu, dating to the 6th century BCE (see image above).

 From the Hellenistic Period onward, artists reimagined Medusa as a woman with slightly different eyes and snakes for hair.
-With time, Medusa transitioned from a horrible beast to a dangerously beautiful woman, which is the way she eventually became represented in 20th and 21st-century visual art too.
+With time, Medusa transitioned from a horrible beast to a dangerously beautiful woman, which is the way she eventually became represented in 20th and 21st-century visual art.

 5. Athena Hated Her

 If you thought that Athena was done with Medusa after turning her into a Gorgon, you are mistaken.
-Though she was the goddess of wisdom, Athena was a legendary example of cold bloodiness and cruelty, even for a Greek deity.
+Though she was the goddess of wisdom, Athena was a legendary example of cold-bloodedness and cruelty, even for a Greek deity.

 When the hero Perseus was tasked with bringing Medusa’s head to the king of Seriphos, Polydektes, Athena gladly offered her help.
-In the end, Perseus successfully slayed Medusa but was he really the one who killed her?
-If we look at the myth closely, we will realize that Athena was the true mastermind, but this will become evident in the next section.
+In the end, Perseus successfully slayed Medusa, but was he really the one who killed her?
+If we examine the myth closely, we will realize that Athena was the true mastermind.

 6. Perseus Took Medusa’s Head

 In the myth, Perseus was tricked by the king of Serifos, Polydektes, to bring Medusa’s head as a gift to the king’s wedding.
-Perseus set out to find Medusa but her location was a secret.
-Without unexpected help from a goddess, Perseus would have been completely clueless as to where to find the beast.
-However, unexpected help from a goddess arrived and Athena guided him to three old women known as the Graeae, who knew the whereabouts of the Stygian nymphs, deities who equipped Perseus with a range of gadgets that even James Bond would envy: an adamantine sickle, a kibisis (i.e. a bag or wallet to place Medusa’s head), the helmet of Hades, which turn its wearer invisible, and a set of winged sandals lent by Mercury.
-Additionally, Athena gave him a shield.
+Perseus set out to find Medusa, but her location was a secret.
+Without unexpected help from Athena, Perseus would have been completely clueless as to where to find the beast.
+However, Athena guided him to three old women known as the Graeae.
+They shared a single eye, which they passed between them.
+Perseus snatched the eye and held in ransom for information on the whereabouts of the Stygian nymphs, deities who equipped Perseus with a range of gadgets that even James Bond would envy: an adamantine sickle, a kibisis (i.e. a bag or wallet to place Medusa’s head), the helmet of Hades, which turn its wearer invisible, and a set of winged sandals lent by Hermes.
+Additionally, Athena gave Perseus a highly polished mirrored shield.
 Every single item would play its part in what was to come.

 Perseus left the nymphs for the cave where the Gorgons, Medusa and her sisters, resided.
-There she found his target asleep.
-Approaching silently, he turned his back to the monster, avoiding to look at her directly.
+There he found his target asleep.
+Approaching silently, he turned his back to the monster, avoiding looking at her directly.
 Using his golden sword or the shield that Athena had given him as a mirror, he managed to sneak close to his target and decapitate her with his sickle.
 With swift moves, he took the head, placed it in his bag, used Hades’ helmet to become invisible, and flew away with his winged sandals.
-The Gorgons chased after him but Perseus was invisible and fast as the wind.
+The Gorgons chased after him, but Perseus was invisible and as fast as the wind.

 7. She Gave Birth to Pegasus